pg2455/pg2455.github.io/_includes/cv.md

 Hi!
-I'm currently a Postdoctoral Researcher at the Max Planck Institute's [Center for Humans and Machines](https://www.mpib-berlin.mpg.de/chm), working alongside [Iyad Rahwan](https://www.rahwan.me/).
+I'm currently a Postdoctoral Researcher at the Max Planck Institute's [Center for Humans and Machines](https://www.mpib-berlin.mpg.de/chm), working with [Iyad Rahwan](https://www.rahwan.me/).
 My research centers on the co-evolution of humans and intelligent machines.
 I am also deeply engaged in exploring fundamental deep learning methodologies and contributing to projects that leverage AI for scientific discoveries.

-I completed my Ph.D at the <a href="https://www.ox.ac.uk/" target="_blank">University of Oxford</a>, sponsored by <a href="https://turing.ac.uk" target="_blank">The Alan Turing Institute</a>, and guided by the amazing researchers <a href="http://mpawankumar.info/" target="_blank">Pawan Kumar</a>, <a href="https://cerc-datascience.polymtl.ca/person/dr-andrea-lodi/" target="_blank">Andrea Lodi</a>, and <a href="https://yoshuabengio.org/profile/" target="_blank">Yoshua Bengio</a>.
+I completed my Ph.D on deep learning methods for exact combinatorial optimization at the <a href="https://www.ox.ac.uk/" target="_blank">University of Oxford</a>, sponsored by <a href="https://turing.ac.uk" target="_blank">The Alan Turing Institute</a>, and guided by the amazing researchers <a href="http://mpawankumar.info/" target="_blank">Pawan Kumar</a>, <a href="https://cerc-datascience.polymtl.ca/person/dr-andrea-lodi/" target="_blank">Andrea Lodi</a>, and <a href="https://yoshuabengio.org/profile/" target="_blank">Yoshua Bengio</a>.
 During my Ph.D., I was also affiliated with the <a href="https://mila.quebec/en/" target="_blank">Montréal Institute of Learning Algorithms (Mila)</a>, where I spent considerable time of my doctorate studies.<br>

-When I am not reading books, I enjoy creating teaching resources, collaborating with researchers, playing sports (table tennis, swimming, gymnastics, rowing, etc.), learning new skills such as portrait drawing.<br>
+Beyond my research, I'm passionate about creating educational resources in machine learning (<a href="/teaching/">check them out here</a>), engaging in collaborative research projects, and maintaining an active lifestyle through diverse sports including table tennis, swimming, gymnastics, and rowing.
+I also enjoy reading books across various genres to broaden my perspectives.<br>

-I have a background in Operations Research, Industrial Engineering, and Mechanical Engineering through my undergraduate and master's studies, and I enjoyed all of it!<br>
+I have a background in Operations Research, Industrial Engineering, and Mechanical Engineering through my undergraduate and master's studies.<br>

-If you'd like to talk about anything related to AI or beyond, please don't hesitate to get in touch with me.<br><br>
+I'm always eager to engage in discussions about AI, machine learning, optimization, or any other research interests.
+Feel free to reach out via email or connect with me on social media to start a conversation.<br><br>

 ## <i class="fa fa-chevron-right"></i> Education